lsst/obs_base/doc/lsst.obs.base/creating-an-obs-package.rst

 MetadataTranslator
 ==================

-The :ref:`astro_metadata_translator` package abstracts away reading metadata from raw images of a given telescope+instrument.
+The `astro_metadata_translator` package abstracts away reading metadata from raw images of a given telescope+instrument.
 For example, the time of the observation, temperature, and filter for a given observation might each be stored in each raw file's FITS header as ``"OBSTIME"``, ``"TEMP_W"``, ``"FILTOBS"``.
-The translator knows how to get all of this relevant metadata out of the raw files, so that they can be loaded into the :py:mod:`Data Butler <lsst.daf.butler>`.
+The translator knows how to get all of this relevant metadata out of the raw files, so that they can be loaded into the `Data Butler`_.

 Creating a ``MetadataTranslator`` derived from `~astro_metadata_translator.MetadataTranslator` or `~astro_metadata_translator.FitsTranslator` is the first step in building an obs_package.
 Your new metadata translator can live in a separate package as you are developing it, but you should eventually make a pull request to `astro_metadata_translator` itself, so that other people can readily use it.